jaalvarez42/tweet_search_by_username/README.md

-# tweet_search_by_username
+# Tweet Search By Username
+## Description
-This allows you to make a bar graph of the most recent tweets, not including retweets or replies, made by a specific user.
+This is a very small program that allows you to make a bar graph of the most recent tweets, not including retweets or replies, made by a specific user.
+In order to use this you will need an authorization token to use the twitter api.

-# Table of Contents
-I made this project to get some introductory practice on using APIs and Plotly.

-This is my first time making something like this so there is a lot of room for improvements with the program.
-For example, the bar graph can be made more readable.
-The color of the bars and the background can be changed, and a gradient could even be implemented to try to quickly show the general difference in amount of likes each tweet got.
-The text contained in the tweet can even be made to appear when hovering over the bar.
-A step beyond that could be having the entire tweet appear, but since this is a program that just generates a bar graph, I am not sure how the tweets would be embedded.
-Also, if the tweets were embedded, the next step would be allowing users to interact with those tweets, such as replying, liking, or retweeting.
-A minor thing to note is also that this program assumes the user is in EST, so a change could be made to adjust for other time zones.
+## Languages/Tools Used
+- Python
+- Plotly
+- Twitter's API

+## Possible Improvements
+- Make an interface so it isn't all done on the command line.
+- Allow the user to choose what types of tweets to pull (tweets, quote tweets, retweets, replies) and what metric to look at (likes or retweets).
+- Improve readability of the graph (alter the colors, include a gradient).
+- Allow users to see the tweets the graph is made up of.

+## How to Use
+1. Open the command line.
+2. Start up the virtual environment and set your authentication/bearer token.
+3. Start the program which will then prompt you for the twitter handle and length of time for the search.
+4. The graph may not open automatically in which it should be in the same directory as the program.

+## The Files
+### twitter.py
-Starting with twitter.py, this is what was already present from Twitter to handle authorization and the get request.
-To make sure this works I have to set a variable named BEARER_TOKEN with my authorization token before starting the program.
+This is what was already present from Twitter to handle token authorization and the get request.
+You can set your bearer/authorization token here if you would rather not set it every time you want to run the program.

-In the other file, I made sure to import what I would need to create the graph and the code that twitter supplied.
-I also import datetime and timedelta in order to allow the user to add time restrictions for the tweets.

-I start by setting the url the request will use, and then building the query that will be used by asking for the parameters from the user.
-I set each part of the parameter to a variable as I go to make it easier for me to build the query dictionary and to remember where each variable will go in the query.
-The program will not work if the search range is past 7 days and I just picked 1 day as the minimum time length for the search so I make sure to have the user pick a number in that range.
-With how the request wanted the timeframe for the search set up, I decided to use datetime, split it up, and then put it back together how Twitter wanted it.
-The reason I add 5 hours is because the request works in UTC.
-This program assumes the user is in EST so it changes the time from EST to UTC.

-Once I have the info I need, I put it all together in the query dictionary and make the request.
-From there it prints the number of tweets made and then begins storing the info needed for the bar graph.
-I then make the configurations for the axes and title, and then generate the bar graph.
+### twitter_search_by_username.py
+The code in here should be pretty straightforward.
+If other options are desired, the options variable can altered to fit what you are searching for.
+If you would like to see what can be used to modify the query, there is a table [here](https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query) at the bottom.
+The furthest this search go back is 7 days so that is why the input is restricted from 1 to 7 days.
+You can open it to less than a day by modifying the if statement.
+The query wants the time in a specific way so datetime is used to change the users input into what the query needs.
+There is a print statement that is commented out in case you would like to see what else you can get from the search.
+There is also a print statement stating how many tweets were pulled to compare to how many bars there are on the graph(they should be the same).
+The very last part is setting up the bar graph.
+You can change the bar graph and if you are wondering how you can check Plotly's [Python API reference](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Bar.html) or use [Plotly Express](https://plotly.com/python/bar-charts/).